Tarsier: Conservation

-Tarsiers have never formed successful breeding colonies in captivity.
-This may be due in part to their special feeding requirements.
+Tarsiers have never formed successful breeding colonies in captivity; this may be due in part to their special feeding requirements.

-A sanctuary near the town of Corella, on the Philippine island of Bohol, is having some success restoring tarsier populations.
-The Philippines Tarsier Foundation (PTFI) has developed a large, semi-wild enclosure known as the Tarsier Research and Development Center.
-Carlito Pizarras, also known as the "Tarsier man", founded this sanctuary where visitors can observe tarsiers in the wild.
-As of 2011, the sanctuary was maintained by him and his brother.
+A sanctuary near the town of Corella, on the Philippine island of Bohol, has had some success restoring tarsier populations.
+The Philippines Tarsier Foundation has developed a large, semi-wild enclosure known as the Tarsier Research and Development Center.
+Carlito Pizarras, also known as the "Tarsier man", founded the sanctuary, where visitors can observe tarsiers in the wild.
 The trees in the sanctuary are populated with nocturnal insects that make up the tarsier's diet.

-The conservation status of all tarsiers is vulnerable to extinction.
-Tarsiers are a conservation dependent species meaning that they need to have more and improved management of protected habitats or they will definitely become extinct in the future.

-The first quantitative study on the activity patterns of captive Philippine Tarsier (Tarsius syrichta) has been studied at the Subayon Conservation Centre for the Philippine Tarsier in Bilar, Bohol, Philippines.
-From December 2014 to January 2016, Female and male T. syrichta were observed based on their time apportioned to normal activities during non-mating versus mating season.
-During the non-mating season, a significant amount of their waking hours were spent scanning which proceeded to resting, foraging, and traveling.
+The first quantitative study on the activity patterns of captive Philippine tarsiers (Tarsius syrichta) was conducted at the Subayon Conservation Centre for the Philippine Tarsier in Bilar, Bohol.
+From December 2014 to January 2016, female and male T. syrichta were observed based on their time apportioned to normal activities during non-mating versus mating seasons.
+During the non-mating season, a significant amount of their waking hours were spent scanning prior to resting, foraging, and traveling.
 Feeding, scent-marking, self-grooming, social activities, and other activities were minimal.
 Scanning was still a common activity among the paired sexes during mating season.
-However, resting remarkedly decreased while increases in travel and foraging were evident.
-These findings are being considered for the continuance of housing T.syrichta with successes with captivity due to anthropogenic threats.
+However, resting markedly decreased, while increases in travel and foraging were evident.

-The 2008-described Siau Island tarsier in Indonesia is regarded as Critically Endangered and was listed among The World's 25 Most Endangered Primates by Conservation International and the IUCN/SCC Primate Specialist Group in 2008.
+The 2008-described Siau Island tarsier in Indonesia is regarded as critically endangered and was listed among The World's 25 Most Endangered Primates by Conservation International and the IUCN/SCC Primate Specialist Group in 2008.

-The Malaysian government protects tarsiers by listing them in the Totally Protected Animals of Sarawak, the Malaysian state in Borneo where they are commonly found.
+The Malaysian government protects tarsiers by listing them in the Totally Protected Animals of Sarawak, on the island of Borneo, where they are commonly found.

-A new scheme to conserve the tarsiers of Mount Matutum near Tupi in South Cotabato on the island of Mindanao is being organised by the Tupi civil government and the charity Endangered Species International (ESI).
-Tarsier UK are also involved on the margins helping the Tupi Government to educate the children of Tupi about the importance of the animal.
-ESI is hoping to build a visitor centre on the slopes of Mount Matutum and help the local indigenous peoples to farm more environmentally and look after the tarsiers.
-The first stage in this is educating the local peoples on the importance of keeping the animal safe and secure.
-A number of native tarsier-friendly trees have been replanted on land which had been cleared previously for fruit tree and coconut tree planting.